dotnet/AspNetCore.Docs/mvc/views/tag-helpers/authoring.rst

 Getting started with Tag Helpers
 ------------------------------------

-This tutorial provides an introduction to programming tag helpers.
-See also :doc:`intro`.
+This tutorial provides an introduction to programming tag helpers. :doc:`intro` details the benefits that tag helpers provide.

 A tag helper is any class that implements `ITagHelper <https://github.com/aspnet/Razor/blob/dev/src/Microsoft.AspNet.Razor.Runtime/TagHelpers/ITagHelper.cs>`__.
 However, when you author a tag helper, you generally derive from `TagHelper <https://github.com/aspnet/Razor/tree/dev/src/Microsoft.AspNet.Razor.Runtime/TagHelpers>`__ because doing so gives you access to the methods and properties you need to create a tag helper.
 We will introduce the ``TagHelper`` methods and properties as we use them in this tutorial.

 #.
-Create new ASP.NET MVC 6 project called **TagHlp**.
+Create new ASP.NET MVC 6 project called **AuthoringTagHelpers**.
 You won't need authentication for this project.
 #.
 Create a folder to hold the tag helpers called *TagHelpers*.
 The *TagHelpers* folder is not required but is a reasonable convention.
 Now let's get started writing some simple tag helpers.

 Starting the email tag helper